-“Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God” (Col. 3:16).
+“Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts” (Col. 3:16).

-“When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
-All of these must be done for the strengthening of the Church” (1 Cor.
+“When you come together, each of you has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
+Everything must be done so that the church may be built up” (1 Cor.
 14:26).

-“I will pray with my spirit, but I will also pray with my mind: I will sing with my spirit, but I will also sing with my mind” (1 Cor.
+“I will pray with my spirit, but I will also pray so others can understand: I will sing with my spirit, but I will also sing so others can understand” (paraphrase of 1 Cor.
 14:15).

 “About midnight Paul and Silas were praying and singing hymns to God” (Acts 16:25).